 - In between brushing – If you aren’t able to brush after eating, chew sugarless gum.
 Sugarless gum will increase the saliva in your mouth which will help rinse your teeth.
 For added benefit look for a gum that has xylitol.

-- Visit us – It’s important to stay on track with your checkups and cleanings during pregnancy.
+- Visit a professional dentist – It’s important to stay on track with your checkups and cleanings during pregnancy.
 If there are any potential concerns or needed treatments, it’s always best to be aware of them as soon as possible.
-Our office is here to guide you on the best ways to care for your oral health while you are pregnant.
-We know you have a lot on your plate to get ready for your baby.
-Let us remove your dental health from your growing lists of concerns.

 During pregnancy, most dental procedures and local anesthetics are completely safe.
 However, at the beginning of your appointment be sure to inform us if you are pregnant.
-We will be able to advise you of any procedures that require extra care or should be postponed until after your baby’s birth.
+A dental professional will be able to advise you of any procedures that require extra care or should be postponed until after your baby’s birth.